tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-09-14-tor-what-is-it-good-for-absolutely-everything.md

 * [${{ page.offers[0].price }} - {{ page.offers[0].name }}]({{ page.offers[0].url }})
 * [${{ page.offers[1].price }} - {{ page.offers[1].name }}]({{ page.offers[1].url }})

 Class space is limited to {{ page.maximumAttendeeCapacity }} students!
 Please arrive 5 to 10 minutes early to reserve your seat and make your donation, or make your donation now and [get your reservation ticket online]({{ page.offers[0].url }}).
+If the suggested rate is cost-prohibitive, we encourage attendees to pay whatever is comfortable for them.
+For accommodations, please email the Interference Archive at [info@interferencearchive.org](mailto:info@interferencearchive.org).

 You do not need to bring a laptop to class, but may want to do so to follow along with the exercises.
+Mobile devices are also compatible with Tor software and their use is encouraged.
+If you&rsquo;d like to borrow a computer for the workshop, Interference Archive has a very limited supply of laptops which can be made available.

 As with all Tech Learning Collective events, racism, queerphobia, transphobia, sexism, “brogrammer,” “manarchist,” or any kind of similarly awful behavior *will* result in immediate removal from class without a refund.
 Please refer to [our lightweight social rules](https://github.com/AnarchoTechNYC/meta/wiki/Social-rules) for details on our strictly enforced no-tolerance policy against bigotry of any kind.